 Financial assets at year end:

-Cash and cash equivalents \$ 1,363,220
+Cash and cash equivalents \$ 2,809,380

+Accounts receivable 6,267

-Contributions receivable 1,674,805
+Contributions receivable 2,282,129

-CDs maturing in less than one year 371,291
+CDs maturing in less than one year 373,470

-Total financial assets 3,409,316
+Total financial assets 5,471,246

 Less amounts not available to be used within one year:

-Net assets with donor restrictions 3,147,471
+Net assets with donor restrictions 5,114,352

-Less: Net assets with restrictions to be met in less than a year 633,880
+Less: Net assets with restrictions to be met in less than a year (757,750)

 Financial assets available to meet general expenditures over the

-next twelve months \$ 895,725
+next twelve months \$ 1,114,644

 The Organization regularly monitors liquidity required to meet its operating needs and other contractual commitments, while also striving to maximize the investment of its available funds.
 The Organization's goal is to maintain cash in its operating account below the FDIC insured amount of \$250,000.
 As part of its liquidity plan, excess cash is invested in a high-yield saving account and certificates of deposit.
-The Organization has a \$113,000 credit line available to meet cash flow needs.
-The line of credit matures on April 26, 2022.
-The interest rate is two percent, with interest due monthly and principal due upon maturity.
-No funds were borrowed under this agreement during the fiscal year.